dkovacs24/ReviOS_faq/docs/related.md

 **Windows Update** in the latest versions of ReviOS **is not disabled**, so using the **Workspace** enable **.reg file will achieve nothing**.
 Only the automatic update downloading and installation is disabled, and in Settings the **Windows Update menu is hidden**.
 It is not disabled completely because half of the OS communicates through this service, for example the Store would not work.

-If you still want to update, you can manually install updates with the help of [this guide](https://www.revi.cc/revios/workspace/updating){target=_blank} or reactivate the Windows Update menu in Settings with the Revision Tool.
+If you still want to update, you can manually install updates with the help of [this guide on the Revision website](https://www.revi.cc/revios/workspace/updating){target=_blank} or reactivate the Windows Update menu in Settings with the Revision Tool.
 For more information about the tool, please read [the section about it](#how-can-i-enable-windows-defender-or-superfetch-sysmain-or-uac-or-notifications-revision-tool).

 !!! warning
     ==**If you update, might as well just use stock Windows.**== Reasons explained above.